Growth optimism propels copper to 2022 peaks

+Traders said weaker than expected credit data from top consumer China after disappointing trade numbers earlier on Friday did little to temper enthusiasm for buying industrial metals.

-Benchmark copper on the London Metal Exchange (LME) was up 2.2% at $9,552 a metric ton by 1140 GMT.
+Benchmark copper on the London Metal Exchange (LME) was up 1.2% at $9,452 a metric ton at 1708 GMT.
 Prices of the metal used in the power and construction industries earlier hit a session high of $9,590.50 a ton.

-Signs of economic recovery, particularly in top consumer China, have triggered a buying frenzy that also pushed aluminium prices to their highest since February 2023 and zinc to one-year peaks.
+Signs of economic recovery, particularly in China, have triggered a buying frenzy that also pushed aluminium prices to their highest since February 2023 and zinc to one-year peaks.

 Surveys of purchasing managers in China’s manufacturing sector showed the sector expanding at the fastest pace in 13 months in March, driven by orders from customers at home and abroad.